 Younger than They Look: He's only 7 according to the "Hello, Nurse!" song, but writers have dismissed this because he only said it in order to rhyme with "heaven".
-The Word Of Godnote in this case, from Tom Ruegger is that the Warners' ages aren't specified beyond "not old enough to date".
+The Word of Godnote in this case, from Tom Ruegger is that the Warners' ages aren't specified beyond "not old enough to date".
 14, 11, and 9 respectively.

 Badass: Since they're Expies of Bugs Bunny, they're definitely this.
 They have outsmarted Dracula and the Devil, can pull mallets from anywhere, change into anything they want, and in one episode, Wakko is shown to have freed the Germans behind the Berlin Wall.

 Jeff Bennett:Animaniacs gives you pants and no pants conveniently in one show!
 Wakko: I have pants!
 See?
 Jeff: Liar liar, pants on fire!

 Also lampshaded in the episode "Animaniacs Stew."